ALearningCurve/Java-Scrabble-Jar/README.txt

 To run the file from the terminal with the command $ java -jar Scrabble_Game.jar or run the batch file/the shortcut

+For source code go to my other Scrabble-Java repository (https://github.com/ALearningCurve/Java-Scrabble-Jar)

 	Thanks for playing and have a good day!
 		-William Walling-Sotolongo
 3.19.2019